Overview

 1. Find a flat and perfectly horizontal surface on the mesh (perfectly horizontal as in it’s original orientation)

 2. Select the face and use Top (View > Align View > Align View To Active > …).
-This should make the camera perfectly look down upon that surface
+This should make the camera look perfectly down upon that surface

 3. Back in object mode add a cube (Shift + A), in and set Align to “View” (in pop-up menu)